 However, one of the best and most memorable things you can do while in the Berner Oberland, and specifically in Grindelwald is to go for a hike.
-The hiking trails are almost endless, the views jaw-dropping and many of them are actually quite short and easy.
-Unlike many other more challenging hikes in the Alps.
+The hiking trails are almost endless, the views jaw-dropping and many of them are actually quite short and easy, unlike many other more challenging hikes in the Alps.

-You can also continue along the trail a further hour or more to Grindelwald itself, and also cut the train journey out on the return.
+You can also continue along the trail a further hour or more to Grindelwald itself and also cut the train journey out on the return.
 Saving you a little cash too.

 Directly on the other side of the Grindelwald valley to the Eiger is First.
 A ski resort in winter, and a great launching point for hikes in summer.

 Those wanting a little more challenge can continue another hour up to the Faulhorn hut where you can overnight or just stop for a drink and a bite to eat.
-You get rewarded here with views over to the other side of the valley, with mountains running all the way along – East to West.
+You get rewarded here with views over to the other side of the Grindelwald valley, with mountains running all the way along – East to West.

 Grindelwald Glacier Canyon - Gletscherschlucht

 This walk can also be combined with the Eiger Trail above as you can continue down from Alipglen and connect to it quite easily.
-Or you can hike here from Grindelwald directly – 30min from the main train station
+Or you can hike here from Grindelwald directly – 30min from the central train station

 The reason this hike is so stunning is that you have unbroken views of the Bernese Alps for the whole hike.
 More specifically, the famous – Eiger, Monch and Jungfrau.
-Although it is more or less the same view all of the way, it slowly and subtly changes as you hike along.
+The jewels of the Jungfrau region.

 If you want to extend the hike as we did, you can also continue on from First and connect with the road near Grosse Scheidegg where the bus comes down from Meiringen into Grindelwald.
 Of course, as with any hike in Switzerland, there are adjoining trails and options along the way and at either end!

 There are a couple of “tricker” parts along the way which are worth noting.
 The first is a small waterfall you pass under (fun but slippery, so be careful) the second is some chains you need to hold to cross some less simple parts of the ascent/descent.
 None of these is “that” difficult, but this hike is no walk in the park and you should be aware of that.

-The views from there are stunning, and watching the sun set or rise while you are there is one of the highlights.
+The views from there are stunning, and watching the sunset or rise while you are there is one of the highlights.
 The other is the large numbers of long-horned Ibexes (Steinböcke) that assemble outside the hut every night to get their fix of salt!